 I still dream of painted walls and pretty shelving, but for now, this will do!

 You can find faux flowers almost anywhere these days.
 Unfortunately, a lot of them won’t last long or will even start shedding material and falling apart right away.
-Living a more frugal, intentional life to me means purchasing high quality items that will last a longer time.
+Living a more frugal, intentional life to me means purchasing high-quality items that will last a long time.
 That’s why I suggest looking into places that offer faux plants for indoors and outdoors because they are made for durability.
 You can start shopping now and use my discount: BLOGGER10 to get an additional 10% off!

 The best part about using faux plants to decorate your home is that once you’ve decided where you want to put them, you don’t have to worry about maintaining them too much!